 What is employee engagement?

 Put simply, engagement is how someone thinks, feels, and acts to help their organization achieve its goals.
-An employee engagement survey, then, measures the engagement of your people so that you can analyze the data and take action to improve engagement levels.
+An employee engagement survey, then, measures the engagement of your people so that you can analyze the data and take action to improve employee engagement levels.